ImageMagick/Usage-Markdown/color_mods/index.md

 It does not matter if the image is bright, or dark, or has a blue, or yellow tint.
 The operations are blind to the actual image content.

-In demonstrating these operations I will be using a modified "`gnuplot`" graph such as shown to the right, which I generate using a special script "`im_graph`".
+In demonstrating these operations I will be using a modified "`gnuplot`" graph such as shown here, which I generate using a special script "`im_graph`".
 The graph has a red line which maps the given original 'x' value (representing the gray-scale value of the top most gradient) to the 'y' value shown.
 The resulting color gradient is also shown underneath the input linear gradient.